theobald-software/kb.theobald-software.github.io/content/_general/authority-check-trace.md

 Often it is difficult to say, which authority objects are needed for certain processes in SAP.
 To avoid too many authorities for technical users in a productive system, the following steps should help to assign only the authority objects that are really needed:

 - Create an authority check trace in your test system
-- Create a profile that conatins only the needed objects
+- Create a profile that contains only the needed objects
 - Assign the profile to the CPIC user

 Attention!
-The steps described below whould only be done together with your system administrator.
+The steps described below would only be done together with your system administrator.

 **Step 1**